oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

   - `helm repo update`
     ```
     Hang tight while we grab the latest from your chart repositories...
-    ...Successfully got an update from the "ingress-nginx" chart repository
     ...Successfully got an update from the "kubernetes-dashboard" chart repository
     ...Successfully got an update from the "stable" chart repository
     Update Complete. ⎈ Happy Helming!⎈
     ```
-The stable is the location

 ## Introduction to the lab

 ### Kubernetes